 We recommend adding premium mulch to your landscape beds each spring as it breaks down nicely for compost and is healthier for the plants.
 It also helps to freshen up the look of your landscaping for the rest of the summer!
 We can also install dyed mulch if it is preferred.
 For spring mulching we typically put down 1 inch of mulch and taper it away from plant trunks, so it does not build up and injure the plant.
 The mulch is also tapered to the bed edge so the edge looks clean and crisp.
 When installing new landscape beds we typically apply 3 inches of new mulch to keep moisture in to help the newly planted landscape.

 When preparing your landscape beds for fresh mulch a clean deep bed edge is a must!
-We have a machine bed edger attached to one of our walker mowers that allows us to cut a nice, easily shapeable, bed edge.
-The typical edge is 2-3 inches deep when rocks and tree roots are not an issue.
-After the edge is cut our landscape crews go back through to clean-up any debris and grass that was cut away.
-Another benefit of edging your beds, during the summer months of mowing the lawn, is that you can easily run a weed trimmer along the edge to keep the grass from creeping into the beds!
+We use our machine bed edger that allows us to cut a nice, easily shapeable, edge to the flower bed.
+The typical edge is two to three inches deep (when rocks and tree roots are not an issue).

 Our crew leaders have many years of experience with hand pruning shrubs and power trimming.
 If we are unfamiliar with a certain plant we will take the time to research it to make sure we know how to properly prune it at the right time of year and using the correct technique.
 We always clean up all the trimming debris and haul it away to make sure your property is left looking beautiful!

 Spring, summer and fall are all important times to have your pruning and trimming done.